microsoft/fast/examples/site-rebrand-tutorial/walk-through.md

 ## The FAST adaptive color system

-Earlier in this walkthrough you saw how adding an accented appearance to a FAST button filled it with the loaded design systems chosen highlight color.
+Earlier in this walkthrough you saw how adding an accented appearance to a FAST button filled it with the loaded design system's chosen highlight color.
 In the design properties panel you can choose to change the accent color.
 The code that supports this is:

 ```javascript
   designSystemProvider.accentBaseColor = e.target.value;
   designSystemProvider.accentPalette = createColorPalette(parseColorHexRGB(e.target.value));
 ```

-FAST allows you to change the palette, the change will then be propagated to all the controls that are using that color palette.
-Try changing the color and see how all the controls that use the accentPalette are updated.
-For more information see the [Algorithmic Colors (Recipes)](https://www.fast.design/docs/design/color#algorithmic-colors-recipes) section in the documentation.
+FAST allows you to change the palette.
+The change will then be propagated to all the controls that are using that color palette.
+Try changing the color and see how all the controls that use the `accentPalette` are updated.
+For more information see the [Algorithmic Colors (Recipes)](https://www.fast.design/docs/design-systems/fast-frame#using-color-recipes) section in the documentation.

 ## FAST and the flexibility of the design system

-So far in this tutorial, you've changed a statically designed website into using FAST's modern responsive design system.
+So far in this tutorial, you've updated a statically designed website to use FAST's modern responsive design system.
 FAST separates the base web components from their flexible design system.
 Through this example, you've been using the default FAST web components.
 The out-of-the-box design system provided is based on a dark user experience.

 To demonstrate how the separation of this design system from its components works, you're going to switch to the FAST implementation of Microsoft's Fluent design system.

-As the design system and components are all defined in the pre-bundled FAST JavaScript module, you just need to change two lines.
+As the design system and components are all defined in the pre-bundled FAST JavaScript module, you just need to change two lines of code and execute a simple search and replace.

 Change line 247 to: